MattInglisWhalen/MattInglisWhalen.github.io/_pages/cv.md

 {% include base_path %}

-Experience
+Projects
 ======
-* 2022 - Present: Professional Development
-*
-* DataCamp certification
+* Future: Transformers in NLP / computer vision /
+* 2023 : Daily London Weather -- Comparing models when seasonal periods are long
-* MIW's AutoFit -- Automatically find the best function to fit a given dataset
+* 2022-2023 : MIW's AutoFit -- A desktop app to automatically find the best function to fit a given dataset

 Education
 ======